example42/psick/docs/change_process.md

 ## Puppet change process

 In this document we will review a possible process to follow to manage Puppet changes.
-It's based on the ```.gitlab-ci.yml``` file of this control repo and expects a setup where cose stays in a (local) GitLab instance and the Puppet server in based on Puppet Enterprise.
+It's based on the ```.gitlab-ci.yml``` file of this control repo and expects a setup where code stays in a (local) GitLab instance and the Puppet server in based on Puppet Enterprise.

 This can be adapted to custom tools and needs, with variations in internal organisation and processes.